How to Write a Personal Thank You Note

 If the situation is yet worse, a card with a simple thank you printed will have to suffice if, no matter what you write, will incite their vindictive wrath.

-A post script, or P.S. is simply an additional written message after your signature.
-Usually post scripts are just a sentence or two.
+A postscript or P.S. is simply an additional written message after your signature.
+Usually, post scripts are just a sentence or two.
 For Thank you notes, the shorter the better.
-They are not a necessary element of a thank you notes; however, if you have an additional comment, by all means add one.
+They are not a necessary element of a thank you note; however, if you have an additional comment, by all means, add one.
 Here is one to Aunt Wilma:

 P.S.
 Fluffy (Cindy and Jack's cat) finds the quilt ever so snugly too.